jawolf17/leaf-server/README.md

 # leaf-server
 Server for the LEAF(Locations Events and Friends) Android app.
 It contains all methods needed for data handling from the app.
+The client code can be found here: https://github.com/jpcerone/eventPlanning

 ********************************************************
 SERVER SET-UP GUIDE